chu96/628module3/README.md

 ## Image
 This folder contains figures produced in our analysis.

+## APP
+This folder contains materials used in developing shiny app.

 ## Executive summary
 *Executive_summary.ipynb* is a detailed summary of what we did presented in a Jupyter Notebook.